 (1) The amendment to the Scheme effected by section 4 has effect as though the provision were enacted by the Metropolitan Region Town Planning Scheme Act 1959.

-(2) Nothing in this Act affects the operation of the Metropolitan Region Town Planning Scheme Act 1959 with respect to amendments to the Scheme as amended by this Act.
+(2) Nothing in this Act affects the operation of the Planning and Development Act 2005 with respect to amendments to the Scheme as amended by this Act.

+[Section 5 amended: No. 38 of 2005 s.
+15.]

 6. Inspection of Plan

 The Plan is open for public inspection during ordinary business hours at the office of the Department of Planning and Urban Development.